-As previously mentioned in the Consolidated Plan, a challenge is the shortage of available housing, coupled with the positive growing presence of high-paying jobs in the technology sector, is creating an incredible overall demand for housing.
-One result of this housing imbalance is the urgent need for affordable housing specifically for lower-income households.
-The quantity of lower-income households in the City of Mountain View is noticeable, findings show that more than one-third of all City of Mountain View households (34.5 percent or 11,285 households) are LMI with incomes ranging from 0-80% AMI.
-Below is the AMI range for the more than one-third LMI households in the City.
+As previously mentioned in the Consolidated Plan, a challenge with a shortage of available housing, coupled with the positive growing presence of high-paying jobs for example in the technology sector, is the supply of housing cannot meet the overall demand for housing.
+One result of this housing imbalance is an enhanced need increases and thus continues to impact housing availability and for affordable housing affordability in the City, particularly specifically for lower-income households.